 Other than optimizing the inventory to meet demands, supply chains can also migrate to a just-in-time inventory management model to boost their responsiveness to consumer’s demands and lower their costs significantly.

 AL/ML-based Demand Sensing tools can make use of a variety of data available to predict demand more accurately.
 Such data includes (but not limited to):

 - Demand disruption events like strikes, lockdown, curfew etc.

 - Extreme weather events like floods, cyclones, storms etc.

 The variable may change for different businesses & organizations and any given variable can be modelled in Demand Sensing to analyze the impact on sales demand for greater accuracy.

 The list above includes current data, historical data, internal data, and external data.
-This is exactly why AI/ML-based demand sensing is more accurate than traditional demand sensing.
+Hence, this is exactly why AI/ML-based demand sensing is more accurate than traditional demand sensing.
 As large volumes of data are analyzed and processed quickly, predictions are specific making it easy for supply chains to make informed business decisions.
 An important factor to conduct demand sensing accurately is the availability of certain capabilities by supply chains.
-Let’s learn more about these capabilities
+Let’s learn more about these capabilities.

 Capabilities Required by Supply Chains for Demand Sensing